 If you are self-employed, you can open a personal pension.
 There are lots of options available on the market right now, however my current pension provider makes the process really easy.

 If you have pension pots from previous workplaces, you can combine them into a PensionBee pension, which you can manage yourself online and through the PensionBee app.
 You can read my experience of the app here.
-However, you must note that you cannot start a pension from scratch with PensionBee, you can only combine your previous pots.
+You can also start a pension from scratch with PensionBee if you are self employed.

 When you open a personal pension, you will usually be given a choice of pension funds.
 You can pick a pension fund based on factors such as investment type, investment location and risk profile.